 The concept of masculinity is rather complex to be defined (Gutmann, 1997).
 Among the eleven interviewees, five of them answered they did not know how to define masculinity.
 The fact that participants struggled to answer what masculinity is (as I consider almost everybody would do) can be associated with the conceptualization of hegemonic masculinity by Connell (1987).
-By affirming that hegemony refers to a cultural process of domination and that hegemonic masculinity works as an ideal to be achieved rather than representing the masculinity enacted by most of men, I consider Connell (1987) seeks to demonstrate how something (hegemonic masculinity) that is not tangible and not possible to be clearly defined works so strongly in the society as a whole.
+By affirming that hegemonic masculinity works as an ideal to be achieved rather than representing the masculinity enacted by most of men, I consider Connell (1987)

+seeks to demonstrate how something (hegemonic masculinity) that is not tangible and not possible to be clearly defined works so strongly in the society as a whole.
 Maybe answering "I do not know" to the question "What do you consider a masculine behavior?" represents the lack of objectivity of the very concept of masculinity.